 The information on this page was developed to assist students in making the transition to living off campus after being evicted from university housing.
 While we set high standards and hold students accountable when they violate more serious violations, we still want every student to be as successful as possible when the hearing process ends.
 We hope this guide will assist you in finding off campus housing while minimizing the impact eviction may have on your overall college experience.
 If you have questions after reading this information, please contact Community Standards at (603) 862-3377

 - Other resources to help you find off campus housing

 - Commuter and Non-Traditional Student Services has a website devoted to assisting students in finding off-campus housing; click here.

-- If you are in the process of appealing your hearing decision, still start looking for off campus housing.
+- If you are in the process of appealing your hearing decision, you should still start looking for off campus housing.
 If your appeal is denied, your eviction move out date will likely be within a week of the appeal decision.
 Having already started the off campus housing search process may help make the transition a bit easier for you.

 - If you do not have a car or parking permit, look for off campus housing that is close to campus or along a bus route.